 In any position, a professional may find themselves in a position that requires communication with members of the C-suite.
-Although each individual C-level executive will have a preferred method of communication, knowing how to connect with someone in this role is vital to success.
+Although each C-level executive may have a preferred method of communication, knowing how to connect with someone in this role is vital to success.
 For some, the thought of presenting to or even chatting with the CEO, chief financial officer (CFO), chief operating officer (COO), chief information officer (CIO), chief technology officer (CTO) or chief marketing officer (CMO) is overwhelming.
 However, being able to effectively and comfortably communicate with these high-level executives can help individuals build trust in the C-suite, something that could lead to career advancement and success.

 Learning effective communication skills can extend to communicating with C-level executives.
-Students in the online Master of Communication Management program can gain the knowledge and tools to identify better communication strategies to apply to their audiences.
+Students in the online masters in Communication Management can gain the knowledge and tools to identify better communication strategies to apply to their audiences.
 For example, speaking to the CEO of a company should involve a different approach than speaking to an employee in that same company.
-A C-level professional likely has a lot less time to devote to a lengthy email, conversation, or presentation, so conciseness is key.
+A C-level professional likely has a lot less time to devote to a lengthy email, conversation or presentation, so conciseness is key.

 Good communication skills can also help professionals mitigate conflict in their careers.
-Every workplace will have some type of tension or conflict at some point, and these issues are nearly always traced back to poor communication.
-If someone feels misunderstood or that their emotional needs are being disregarded, conflict tends to bubble up beneath the surface.
-In any type of management or leadership role, having the abilities to communicate effectively, get to the root of the issue, and resolve conflicts are extremely important.
+Every workplace will have some type of tension or conflict at some point, and these issues are nearly always traced to poor communication.
+If someone feels misunderstood, conflict tends to bubble up beneath the surface.
+In any type of management or leadership role, having the ability to communicate effectively, get to the root of the issue and resolve conflicts is extremely important.

-In the Master of Communication Management online program through the USC Annenberg School for Communication and Journalism, students have access to a world-class educational experience that can help them make their voices heard.
+In the online MCM program through the USC Annenberg School for Communication and Journalism, students have access to a world-class educational experience that can help them make their voices heard.
 This program applies data-driven strategies and real-world applications to help students gain experience in specific areas of communication.
-Students can learn how to balance the science and art of communication, which can help them gain an edge in a competitive job market.
+Students can learn how to balance the science and art of communication that can help them gain an edge in a competitive job market.

-This higher educational program helps students gain versatile skills like creative thinking and analytical processing, as well as the ability to convey a message in a manner that is effective and easy to understand.
-Those in the program may be looking to advance their careers, or they may be just starting out in the professional world and find that it’s difficult to get ahead without effective communication skills.
+This higher education program helps students gain versatile skills like creative thinking and analytical processing, as well as the ability to convey a message in a manner that is effective and easy to understand.
+Those in the program may be looking to advance their careers, or they may be just starting out in the professional world and find it difficult to get ahead without effective communication skills.

 Implementing a Communication Plan

-According to Real Business, communication is more than just discussing day-to-day business processes.
+Communication is more than just discussing day-to-day business processes.
 Communication should be incorporated into the company culture.
-When employees at a company feel like they can share their feelings and receive effective communication, they are more likely to enjoy their work and feel like a valued member of the team.
+When employees at a company feel like they can share their feelings and receive effective communication, they are more likely to enjoy their work and feel like valued team members.

-Implementing an open-door communication policy is a good start, but leaders must take a more active role.
+Implementing an open-door policy is a good start, but leaders must take a more active role.
 They can start by delivering messages in a clear, concise manner while listening to feedback from the team.
 Doing so can create a sense of community and collaboration.
-The coursework and focuses of the online Master of Communication Management program can help an individual understand the importance of a communication strategy that impacts every department and employee.
+The coursework and focus of the online MCM program can help an individual understand the importance of a communication strategy that impacts every department and employee.

 Communication and the Bottom Line

 Ultimately, stakeholders and business leaders must see the value of effective communication in order to implement strategies and policies that will improve it.
-Those who study communication in a higher education program can learn how it impacts a company’s bottom line.
+Those who study communication in a higher education program can learn how it impacts the bottom line.
 For example, internal communication can impact the productivity of employees.
-When employees don’t know where to turn for support or the resources they need to do their jobs, productivity suffers, resulting in a loss for the company.
+When employees do not know where to turn for support or the resources they need to do their jobs, productivity suffers, resulting in a loss for the company.
 On the other hand, effective internal communication gives employees access to the tools needed, boosting productivity.